 95 In the decisions dated 17 October 2019, the FIFA Disciplinary Committee found both clubs liable for a breach of article 18bis.
-However, only the terms of the decisions are available.
 The sanction for Sevilla FC was higher since the FIFA Disciplinary Committee considered that it was the club that benefited from the inclusion of the said clause and the influencer's behaviour is more reprehensible than that of the influenced party.
 On 27 March 2020, the FIFA Appeal Committee confirmed the decisions of the FIFA Disciplinary Committee.